fabaff/shop/docs/design.rst

 Cascading Style Sheets
 ----------------------
 The design of the shop will be nothing fancy.
-The approach which was choosen will reflect the points mentioned in the ref:`Design principles` section and makes heavy use of the `bootstrap`_ framework cascading style sheet.
+The approach which was choosen will reflect the points mentioned in the :ref:`design-principles` section and makes heavy use of the `bootstrap`_ framework cascading style sheet.
 Various changes to this CSS file ensure that it matche the needs of this project.